Lolekowski/MinecraftTNTDisabler/README.md

 4. Press one time you world.
 Now press "Edit" button
 5. Now press "Open World Folder"
 6. Go to Datapacks
 7. Export there .zip downloaded from this page.
-(To download click "<Code>" button on top of site, then click "Download ZIP")
+(To download click "Code" button on top of site, then click "Download ZIP")
 8. After this back to minecraft and open your save.
 9. Enter '/reload' command to reload datapacks.
 10. Have Fun!